hyphacoop/hypha.coop/_posts/2022-06-29-p2p-primer-part-3.md

 Since IPFS focuses on arbitrary data via CIDs, data exchange is done at the CID level and is a separate step from peer discovery.
 This means that if you're looking for a new chunk of data, you can ask your existing peers if they have it before needing to search the DHT.
 Outside of this, IPFS is actually very hungry with network bandwidth since it will do content discovery for each piece of content in the Merkle Tree that you're loading up.
 This means that even if you're traversing a single dataset, you can quickly overtake the amount of traffic a torrent client does for peer discovery for several torrents at once.

 Libp2p also hasn't had as much time to solve the NAT hole punching issue, so connecting two computers on home networks is typically not as reliable as BitTorrent.
 This has actually improved  recently as you can tell by [this announcement in March 2022](https://blog.ipfs.io/2022-01-20-libp2p-hole-punching/).
 Initially libp2p would try to rely on UPnP being available in order to open ports; the same as BitTorrent.
 More recently, they got first class support for NAT traversal via a combination of using [AutoNAT](https://github.com/libp2p/specs/blob/master/autonat/README.md) to determine if you are behind a NAT, and a [public relay node](https://docs.ipfs.io/concepts/glossary/#circuit-relay) to let the two peers talk to each other.
 This is close to what BitTorrent clients do, but using Libp2p features rather than extensions over torrent replication streams.
-As of  March 2022, you'll need to be explicitly enabled with the `Swarm.EnalbeHolePunching` configuration flag.
+As of  March 2022, you'll need to be explicitly enabled with the `Swarm.EnableHolePunching` configuration flag.
 Also note that NAT hole punching will only work with transports that use UDP, so TCP and WebRTC based connections will not benefit from this functionality.

 Also similar to BitTorrent, a lot of the peer discovery relies on the libp2p DHT.
 It uses the same routing algorithm as Mainline (Kademlia), but it uses a different format for encoding data and has different constraints on how peers can advertise themselves.
 As well, libp2p supports local peer discovery via [Multicast DNS, Aka ZeroConf, Aka Bonjour](http://multicastdns.org/), which is like the BitTorrent LSD protocol in that it uses UDP multicast to discover other peers.
 Unlike BitTorrent LSD, some operating systems like MacOS may have existing daemons running on the machine which are binding to the MDNS port and can interfere with an application's peer discovery process.
 Finally, you can offload some of your connectivity to relay nodes within the network for cases where it's unrealistic for two nodes to connect themselves.
 Do note that since IPFS is more recent than BitTorrent there's more variation between clients and applications based on which versions of specs they support.
 The most reliable metric is probably the Golang implementation, but Rust and JavaScript seem to be close seconds.